 My homework means working through a bunch of questions about my sense of creativity, my circle of friend, my habits, and a few questions that I wanted to dismiss as quickly as any morning show on any TV channel ever.

 Those are the questions that have given me the most amounts of insight.
-I do not feel that different yet (by that I mean, for some reason, I have not been knighted yet), except from the fact that I have actually started building a cocoon by ripping the piles of dirty clothes that I find lying around everywhere.
+I do not feel that different yet (by that I mean, for some reason, I have not been knighted yet), except from the fact that I have actually started building a cocoon with the piles of dirty clothes that I find lying around everywhere.
+(Must tidy up my room.)

 I am trusting the process.
 I know.
 I am healing.